- By: Pedro Candeias

 And believe me… It’s a much more simple task with the help of Science.
 And with time it becomes easier!
 I can speak for myself, because I have 80 Kids and Adolescents (ages from 3-year and 16-year-old) in a small town with 15.000 people.

 If you didn’t read it already in our materials, Karate Science Academy emerged from my own need for answers!!
 Science and Masters that follow and progress their own knowledge with Science are the best resources…

 PRINCIPLE OF SOCIALIZATION

 If you pay more attention in your classes you will see what happens to the Kids that feel incompetent in their physical skills in front of others.
-Just think what are goins to be the results for that student’s personality, motivation and Karate development…
+Just think what are going to be the results of that student’s personality, motivation, and Karate development…

 PRINCIPLE OF SUPERVISION

 … The safety and efficacy of Strength and Karate training are maximized when Karate Senseis are qualified professionals.
 Supervise every exercise, while providing meaningful and adequate feedback throughout the entire training session!!
 (Coutts et al. 2004)

 Your students will make greater gains in muscular strength and will reduce the risk of short-term and long-term injury.